byungjincho/byungjincho.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Currently serving as a Senior Research Scientist at Nokia, Finland.
+Currently serving as a Senior Research Scientist at Nokia.

 Experiences
 ======